 If you take the medicine according to the instructions on the pack it is unlikely that you will become addicted to the medicine.
 However, if the following apply to you it is important that you talk to your doctor:

-Each film-coated tablet contains Codeine Phosphate Hemihydrate 12.8 mg, Ibuprofen 200 mg, which are the active ingredients.
+Each film-coated tablet contains Codeine Phosphate Hemihydrate 12.8 mg and Ibuprofen 200 mg, which are the active ingredients.

 As well as the active ingredients, the film-coated tablets also contain microcrystalline cellulose, sodium starch glycolate, pregelatinised maize starch, hypromellose.
 The tablet coating contains hypromellose, titanium dioxide (E171), talc.

-The pack contains 16 or 32 white capsule-shaped tablets embossed with I+.
+The pack contains 16, 18, 24 or 32 white capsule-shaped tablets embossed with I+.
+Not all pack sizes may be marketed.

 Other sources of information